A Sticky Situation...

 ...and generates around 100,000 tonnes of global waste a year.

-The microplastics from waste gum can reach the oceans, where it can be consumed by sealife, and make its way into our food chain.
+The microplastics from waste gum can reach the oceans, where sealife can consume it.
+That way, it makes its way into our food chain.

 The plastic polymers in this gum are the same as those found in car tyres and plastic bottles.
-This means that the gum can’t biodegrade so will be stuck in our streets forever.
+That means the gum can’t biodegrade, so it sticks to our streets forever.